jtnystrom/Discount/README.md

 ### Compiling Discount

 To compile the software, the SBT build tool (https://www.scala-sbt.org/) is needed.
-Discount is by default compiled for Scala 2.12/Spark 3.1.
-A Scala 2.13 branch is also available.
+Discount is by default compiled for Scala 2.12.
+By editing `ThisBuild/scalaVersion` in `build.sbt`, it is possible to compile for Scala 2.13.
+In a future version of Discount, Scala 2.13 will be the default.

 The command `sbt assembly` will compile the software and produce the necessary jar file in target/scala-2.12/Discount-assembly-x.x.x.jar.
 This will be a "fat" jar that also contains some necessary dependencies.

-As of version 3.0.0, we compile on JDK 11 by default (but backwards compatible so that the jars can run on JDK 8).
+As of version 4.0.0, we compile for JDK 17 by default. `build.sbt` can be edited to compile for older versions of the JDK.
-To compile on JDK 8, it is necessary to edit `build.sbt` and remove the `--release 8` options.

 API documentation may be generated using the command `sbt doc`.
 ### Citation